pingcap/docs-cn/tools/binlog/binlog-slave-client.md

 ---
 title: Binlog Slave Client User Guide
-summary: Use Binglog Slave Client to parse the binlog data and output the data in a specific format to Kafka.
+summary: Use Binlog Slave Client to consume TiDB slave binlog data from Kafka and output the data in a specific format.
 category: tools
 ---

 # Binlog Slave Client User Guide

-Binlog Slave Client is used to parse the binlog data and output the data in a specific format to Kafka.
-Currently, Drainer supports outputting data in multiple formats including MySQL, TiDB, TheFlash, and pb.
+Binlog Slave Client is used to consume TiDB slave binlog data from Kafka and output the data in a specific format.
+Currently, Drainer supports multiple kinds of down streaming, including MySQL, TiDB, file and Kafka.
 But sometimes users have customized requirements for outputting data to other formats, for example, Elasticsearch and Hive, so this feature is introduced.
-After data is output to Kafka, the user writes code to read data from Kafka and then processes the data.

 ## Configure Drainer